 Most of our productions, in a season shared with the theater program, emerge from proposals by certificate students in their junior year who are seeking the opportunity to write, compose, direct, music direct, perform, design, or stage manage theatrical projects under the guidance of visiting artists and our professional faculty and staff.
 Typically, these projects are new music theater pieces written or composed by students, or small ensemble or solo music theater projects.
 Each year, we offer at least one or two additional music theater performance projects led by faculty or guest artists, in the context of classes taken for credit.
 Usually these projects are new or less well known music theater pieces rather than large scale extant musicals.
 All theatrical projects in the theater and music theater programs are open for participation by all students at Princeton as performers, run crew, stage management and designers.

 We present these productions in the Roger S. Berlind ’52 Theatre at the McCarter Theatre Center, and in the on-campus Wallace Black Box and Drapkin Studio, as well as in other traditional and nontraditional venues on campus.

+In addition, studies are augmented by collaborations with McCarter Theatre as well as travel to nearby New York and Philadelphia to see performances, observe rehearsals, explore archives, and meet artists and scholars.
 Music theater is a lively part of undergraduate life at Princeton.
 Extracurricular performances of music theater abound, from the Triangle Club to Princeton University Players to numerous other student groups.
 Academically, the study of opera has long been a part of the music curriculum.